SagerNet/SagerNet/README.md

 * Trojan-Go ( trojan-go-plugin )
 * NaïveProxy (
   naive-plugin ) `Uses Chrome's network stack to camouflage traffic with strong censorship resistence and low detectablility`
-* Ping Tunnel ( pingtunnel-plugin ) `A tool that advertises tcp/udp traffic as icmp traffic for forwarding.`
+* Ping Tunnel (
+  pingtunnel-plugin ) `A tool that advertises tcp/udp traffic as icmp traffic for forwarding.`
-* relaybaton ( relaybaton-plugin ) `A pluggable transport to circumvent Internet censorship with Encrypted SNI / ECH`
+* relaybaton (
+  relaybaton-plugin ) `A pluggable transport to circumvent Internet censorship with Encrypted SNI / ECH`
+* Brook ( brook-plugin ) `A cross-platform strong encryption and not detectable proxy`

 #### Subscription